MS Teams - Advanced Breakout rooms (for Faculty and Staff)

 Participants in a Breakout Room:

-4. Will not see suggestions of people who should join (Organizers can).
+• Will not see suggestions of people to join (only organizers can).

 Recreate (Reset) Breakout Rooms

-1. Select the “more options” icon at the top of the breakout rooms panel.
+1. Click the “more options” icon at the top of the Breakout Rooms panel.

 Re-open Breakout Rooms